Is It OK to Mow Wet Grass?

 You look outside and notice that your grass has started getting a little too high and you realize that it has been a while since you last cut your lawn.
 The problem is that the reason why you haven’t is that it has been raining nonstop for the last week.
 Should you go ahead an just cut it even though it’s still wet?

-This is why you shouldn’t mow wet grass.
+No, you should not mow wet grass.
 When using an electric or gas lawn mower on wet grass, you run the risk of damaging your lawn mower.
 You could also harm yourself and could potentially end up with even more work to do in the long run.

 It is a rule of thumb to not cut your grass when it is wet outside.
 No matter how bad you want to cut it, whether you use a normal gasoline lawn mower or a cordless electric mower, don’t cut the grass.
 Here, we are going to look at the problems involved in cutting your grass and will even take a look at what you need to do if you absolutely need to cut your grass during this wet season.